 LESSONS FROM HIS LIFE

-The wisest and the richest man that ever lived was Solomon.
+The wisest and the richest man who ever lived was Solomon.
 God revealed Himself to him physically and talked with him twice.
 King Solomon took many foreign wives for himself, which God had forbidden him to do, and they turned his heart to other gods, as God had warned Him.
 So, God tore the kingdom out of the hand of his son (1 Kings 11:1-12).
 Here are some of the crucial lessons to learn from the life of Solomon.

-1. If you need wisdom, ask God for it and He will give it to you.
+1. If you need wisdom, ask God for it, and He will give it to you.
 If you believe and do not waver (James 1:5-8).

 2. Do not take things of the world unto yourself, or they may become a snare to you- keep yourself separate from them (1 John 2:15-17).